balbarak/bootstrap-hijri-datepicker/README.md

 * `showSwitcher`:  boolean

-    to display switch button from hijri to gregorian defautl `false`
+    to display switch button from hijri to gregorian defautl `true`

 * `showTodayButton`: boolean